hellerve/ptolemy/done.md

 the Sovjet Union.
 It is still a nice read, and feels like a glimpse into a foreign world.

-* *Zero To One: Notes on Startups, or How to Build the Future* by **Peter Thiel & Blake Masters** (2014)

-I’m not in the crazy startup space that Thiel and Masters describe, and I’m quite happy about that.
-There is some insight in that book, and a bunch of bullshit and survival bias.
-It’s written quite entertainingly, and sifting through it for the gems is never boring, so I quite enjoyed the read.

 * *Prosaminiaturen—Opus III* by **Wolfgang Haak** (2008)

 Paul Celan and he have influenced my writing—in German— like no other